-The new Accountant role provides all the tools you need to work with your accountant.
+The in-app Accountant role provides all the tools you need to work with your accountant more easily than ever.

 If you work with an accountant, then you know how valuable they are at providing an expert second opinion.
 Have a concern about your taxes?
 You call your accountant.
 Need help reading a financial report?
 Your accountant has your back.

 But working together can be difficult when you’re not on the same platform.
 Numbers can get lost in translation, and you can waste time sending information and reports back-and-forth.

 To solve those problems, FreshBooks is introducing the new accountant role.
 It’s a powerful role that gives your accountant all the tools they need, so you can collaborate together effectively on FreshBooks.

 The Accountant role gives your accountant access to the tools, reports, and information they need to properly advise your business on FreshBooks.
 This includes the ability to: